 - Visitation rights and time for the non-custodial parent.

-If your divorce is uncontested and you can agree on all of the above, it can be finalized in 3 months time with the least attorney fees involved.
+If your divorce is uncontested and you can agree on all of the above, it can be finalized in 3 months with the least attorney fees involved.
+Even if you can only agree on a few of these matters, that’s less money to spend as lawyers and courts hash things out.

 Understandably, reaching a settlement with your spouse isn’t always that simple, especially if they are being unreasonable about the children.
 Such divorces tend to be 50% more expensive than the average figure, especially if the case goes to trial.
 According to the above Martindale-Nolo Research study: